BIS FMCS Certification for Foreign Manufacturers - Standphill India

 4. AIR Selection and Compliance Coordination

-Choosing the right Authorized Indian Representative is important for smooth communication with BIS.
+Choosing the right Authorized Indian Representative is important for smooth communication with BIS and timely response to queries.

 Why Choose Standphill India for BIS FMCS Certification?